4GeeksAcademy/python-pandas-tutorial/.learn/exercises/05.2-dataframe-iloc/README.md

 ```

 ## 📝 Instructions:
+1. Create a DataFrame using the `.csv` file located at `.learn/assets/pokemon_data.csv`

-1. Print the DataFrame row 133 and colum 6 on the screen.
+2. Print the DataFrame row 133 and colum 6 on the screen.

 ## Expected Result: